Lifelong Evertonian Morgan Feeney has been with the Blues since the age of seven, having previously spent time at neighbours Liverpool.

 Feeney then capped off his season in thrilling fashion, heading the winning goal in the Premier League Cup final against Newcastle United at Goodison Park as the young Blues completed a trophy double.

 The defender continued to play an integral role with the Under-23s for the first half of the 2019/20 season, before joining League One side Tranmere Rovers on loan in January 2020 for the remainder of the campaign.
+However, a hamstring injury suffered on his debut restricted the youngster to just one appearance for the Prenton Park club.

 Contracted until: June 2020